The 2022 State of Product Marketing report reaffirmed our predictions: more and more people are transitioning into product marketing/

 The takeaway: Business School can be a great way to pivot to Product Marketing.
-Make sure to leverage your past experiences, skills, and strengths, and to identify roles and opportunities that you are interested in, but that represents the right amount of change from your previous role or experience. (not too much!).
+Make sure to leverage your past experiences, skills, and strengths, and to identify roles and opportunities that you are interested in, but that represent the right amount of change from your previous role or experience. (not too much!).

 5. Content Marketing to Product Marketing

 Direct Relevant Experience: Content, Messaging, Positioning, Enablement, and CampaignsTom Banks started off his career in content as an SEO copywriter and moved to an inbound and digital consulting role.
 He then started working in digital marketing and focusing on lead-gen and sales enablement.

 But over time, Tom proactively went out of his way to work on projects with the Product and Engineering team, and over time he built up credibility and trust.